yoleg/proxytest/README.md

 ## History:

-One of my clients has a set of private proxies with intermittent connectivity issues.
+A client needed a script to periodically check the outgoing connections on a dozen or so private proxies.
+A search for "proxy test" in pypi found nothing relevant.

+Normally, I would have just written a simple wrapper for an HTTP client with proxy support (such as httpie).

-I searched for a multi-proxy test script and didn't find anything.
-So I grabbed the ~~excuse~~ opportunity to make a ~~coding sample~~ pypi package that might be remotely useful to someone.
+But instead, I grabbed the ~~excuse~~ opportunity to write a ~~coding sample~~ open source package that ~~might have a tiny chance of being useful~~ might be useful to someone else.

 ## Links: